What will the funds I raise support?

 The average daily mileage is approximately 60 per day, with a total trip mileage of approximately 290 miles.
 Riders who follow our training plan will be very adequately trained for the ride.
 Total climbing feet to be posted soon.

-As our tour is designed with a very specific daily route and destination, any participant who chooses to ride additional miles or go off course will do so without the support of tour staff.
+Our tour is designed with a specific daily route and destination, with few opportunities for shorter routes.
+Participants who choose to ride additional (unscheduled) miles or go off-course will do so without the support of tour staff.
+We do ask that you advise a Dream Ride staff member if you plan to leave the route at any time.

 What will the weather be like?